🕊️ Estate & Inherited Home Help

 Lender Is Notified — Communication Window

 The lender typically learns of the death through missed payments or notification.
-This is the best time to contact the loss mitigation department and begin exploring options.
+This is the best time to contact the loss mitigation department, notify them of the probate proceeding, and begin exploring options.
+Acting here gives you the most flexibility.

 Notice of Default Filed

-After 90+ days of missed payments, the lender files a formal Notice of Default — even if probate is still open.
+After 90 or more days of missed payments, the lender files a formal Notice of Default — even if probate is still open.
+This is public record and starts the formal foreclosure clock.
 You still have options, but action is now urgent.

 Varies